-2 – Nature is all around us & the Everyman’s Right: nature is a big part of Finnish life, and even in the Capital city of Helsinki, we’re surrounded by the sea, National parks, islands and beautiful woods.
+Nature is a big part of Finnish life, and even in the Capital city of Helsinki, we’re surrounded by the sea, National parks, islands and beautiful woods.
 Nature is free to use for anyone, if you want to go hike, pick berries or camp out – you can.
 Forest therapy is real, spending time in nature has proven to have a positive effect on our well-being, it reduces stress and anxiety and benefits our physical health as well.
 With nature easily accessible, it makes a big difference for everyone, and personally I think it’s one of the main reasons for happiness in Finland.

-3 – Time and respect for it: time is valuable, especially your free time.
+Time is valuable, your time is respected, and especially your free time.
 Regular working hours and weekends are respected, overtime and overworking isn’t praised or encouraged.
 The toxic hustle culture has no place in Finland.

-10 – My favourite point on the list – Appreciating the little things: this concludes everything the most perfect – Finns have genuine appreciation for the small things in life, and the overall feeling of people living here is just being content.
+My favourite point on the list.
+This concludes everything the most perfect – Finns have genuine appreciation for the small things in life, and the overall feeling of people living here is just being content.
 It’s not really in the nature of the Finnish people to complain a lot, and I guess this plays well into this ranking.
 We can enjoy simple things there, like a great cup of coffee, the smell of the forest in spring, the train coming on time, trustworthy and helpful neighbours, street maintenance in winter, clean beaches and silence.